 5. Bosch Eurobike 2024 – Arrival time and route recommendation

 Officially, the arrival time prediction is not part of the Range Control feature.
 However, both are closely linked.
 In addition to the remaining battery capacity, you will also be able to see the likely time of arrival at your destination.
 The AI uses other parts of its constantly growing knowledge for planning.
-What surfaces do you often ride on?
-Do you prefer main or side roads?
-Do you prefer to avoid a major incline or do you always take the shortest route regardless of the profile?
-The system is aware of all these characteristics, incorporates them into the route planning and uses them to create personalised recommendations for certain routes.
+What surfaces does the Bosch community often ride on?
+Do they prefer main or side roads?
+Does the majority prefer to avoid a major incline or do they always take the shortest route regardless of the profile?
+The system can access all this information, incorporate it into the route planning and uses them to create corresponding recommendations for certain routes.

 6. Bosch Eurobike 2024 – Riding statistics for ABS